-- Phase A Construction of 49 no. residential units adjacent to the sites western entrance and development of River Liffey linear park; - Phase B Construction of 104 no. residential units adjacent to the sites eastern entrance and immediately north of the sites western entrance; - Phase C Construction of 68 no. residential units in the north-western part of the site; and - Phase D Construction of 84 no. residential units in the north-eastern part of the site.
+- Phase A Construction of 80 no. residential units adjacent to the sites western entrance and development of River Liffey linear park; - Phase B Construction of 39 no. residential units in the north-western part of the site; - Phase C Construction of 71 no. residential units in the south-eastern part of the site adjacent to the eastern site entrance; and - Phase D Construction of 143 no. residential units in the north-eastern part of the site.

-Figure 9.0 Proposed phasing of development for the proposed residential development
+Figure 16.0 Proposed phasing plan for the subject residential development

-The proposed development will feature 4 no. character areas, as illustrated in Figure 10.0 overleaf.
+The proposed development will feature 2 no. character zones, as illustrated in Figure 17.0 overleaf.
 The character areas create a sense of place for future residents within the development through a combination of unit types, parks/open space areas, materials and finishes, nearby natural elements and infrastructure and the hierarchy of streets.
-Please refer to the Architectural Design Statement, prepared by Brian Connelly Associates for further information.
+Please refer to the Architectural Design Statement, prepared by C+W O'Brien Architects for further information in relation to the character zones.

-The layout of the proposed development has been informed by the topography of the subject site, its proximity to the River Liffey, existing hedgerows on site as well as the policies and objectives set out for the Key Development Area 1 in the Clane Local Area Plan 2017 - 2023.
+The layout of the proposed development has been informed by the topography of the subject site, its proximity to the River Liffey, existing hedgerows on site as well as the policies and objectives set out for the Key Development Area 1 in the Clane Local Area Plan 2017-2023.
 As illustrated in the site layout plan, the site layout provides for a considerable separation distance between the proposed residential units and the River Liffey to the east of the site.

 In similar manner to existing residential development to the immediate south of the application site, this separation space will accommodate public amenity space associated with an existing linear walkway along the river for the benefit of existing and future residents of Clane and its environs.
 Inclusive of this new public amenity area, the development will provide a total of c.
-3.15 hectares of appropriately designed communal/public open spaces throughout the application site.
+3.6 hectares of appropriately designed communal/public open spaces throughout the application site.
+As discussed previously, in Section 4.0, the subject application has also been designed having regards to the reasons and considerations which informed An Bord Pleanala's decision to refuse permission under ABP Ref.
+ABP-305905-19.

-Figure 10.0 Character areas proposed within the proposed residential development
+Figure 17.0 Character zones (1 & 2) within the proposed residential development